jasonwartell/esdt-operations/README.md

 ### ESDT Operations

+### To Do
+I do not intend to implement "ESDT Transfer to SC Method" There is enough info here and within ELROND documents to easily implement it for your specific needs.
+Leaving the button to select it demonstrates how to use an "Under Construction" page redirect in you middleware with Next.js

 ### Prerequisites
 1. ensure you have the latest version of npm installed
 2. ensure you have the latest version of nodejs installed

 ### How to start it locally:
 1. clone or download the repo